Tunnel Of Love

 This sense of isolation and self-doubt weaves its way through the remainder of the album, from the self-flagellating ballads "Two Faces" and "One Step Up" to the brutally pragmatic, roadhouse-rocking story-song "Spare Parts" ("Took her wedding dress, tied that ring up in its sash / Went straight down to the pawn shop man and walked out with some good cold cash").
 Even in the album's two love songs -- the stately, passionate "Tougher Than The Rest" and the countrified, romantic "All That Heaven Will Allow" -- it's made clear that the relationships are having to win out against heavy odds.

-This makes for rough going, but also for some fairly spectacular songwriting.
+This makes for rough going, but also for spectacular songwriting.

 "Cautious Man" is a tale full of allegory, about a guy who can't let go of his demons, and instead carries them right into his marriage, where he knows "in a restless heart the seeds of betrayal lay."
 Eventually the narrator's nameless desperation leads him to bolt from his marriage bed into the night, but when he reaches the highway, he finds "nothing but road."
 So he returns, to fight the battle within himself once more.